dharrshini15/Question-9/README.md

 • The system should keep track of medicine stock and show how much is available.

 • The system should give alerts when a medicine is about to expire.
+•	The system should let users record sales, including what was sold, how much, and the price.

+•	The system should be able to create reports for stock, expired medicines, and sales..

+•	The system should allow users to save and manage supplier details like name and contact number.

+•	The system should help users make and manage purchase orders when stock is low.

+---